davidafsilva/java-hashids/README.md

 # java-hashids [![Build Status](https://travis-ci.org/davidafsilva/java-hashids.svg?branch=master)](https://travis-ci.org/davidafsilva/java-hashids)
 Implementation of the Hashids hashing protocol.

-The underlying implementation shall be, in most cases (working on it!), compatible/interchangeable with the [standard implementation](https://github.com/ivanakimov/hashids.js) provided by the author of the protocol.
+The underlying implementation is compatible/interchangeable with the [JavaScript implementation](https://github.com/ivanakimov/hashids.js) provided by the author of the protocol.
-Compatibility with other implementations is expected as long as they cope with the standard implementation as well.
+Compatibility with other implementations is expected as long as they cope with the JavaScript implementation as well.

 ## Usage